Ojakoo/github-tg-bot/README.md

 # Github Api Telegram Bot

 This is a telegram bot that sends messages based on github api events to a telegram chat.
-Application allows configuring multiple github webhooks for both different repositories and telegram chats, so you need to only run single instance of this application.
+Application allows configuring multiple github webhooks for both different repositories and telegram chats, so you need to only run single instance for your projects.

 Runs on Node.js and [Vercel Edge functions](https://vercel.com/docs/concepts/functions/edge-functions).